blueDev2/GMLua/README.md

 Lua GMFunctions have 2 different types, GMLtoGML and LuatoLua.

-Most GMFunctions are GMLtoGML; the Lua values are converted into GML values and then sent to the associated GML function
+Most GMFunctions are GMLtoGML; the Lua values are converted into GML values and then sent to the associated GML function (If you wish to return multiple values, return an array of GML values)

 LuatoLua functions provide the Lua values directly and expect a return Lua value.
+(If you wish to return multiple values, return an array of Lua values)

 ### function getLuaVariable(scope,name)